leonardo-vanschaik/eth-todo-list/README.md

 # Ethereum Todo List

-Built a todo app on the blockchain with Etherium smart contracts using the Solidity programming language.
+Built a simple todo app on the blockchain with Etherium smart contracts using the Solidity programming language.

+# Tools
+• Ganache - Truffle Suite
+• MetaMask

 # Preview